friendlyantz/quote_builder/README.md

 Note:
 - [x] One thing to avoid at this point is adding a not: null constraint to the new 'item' field.
 The reason for this is because 'item' doesn't have valid data yet and setting a constraint will only force it to throw exceptions everywhere.

-- [x] we also start assigning newly generated QuoteProduct to Items table
+## Phase 2a:  Start assigning newly generated QuoteProduct to Items table
+create concern with before callback
 ```ruby
 # This should be removed once QuoteProduct.product is not longer necessary
 module SyncQuoteProductItem